underground-software/ILKD_course_materials/assignments/mid_pres_guide.md

     * What does `.config` do?
 How does it interact with the build process for the kernel?
     * What is physical and virtual memory?
 Why is there a distinction between the two?
     * What is the history of git?
 How does it fit into the bigger picture of version control software?
-    * Or pick your own!
+    * Or suggest your own!
 * Select a topic and submit your proposal with a short outline as soon as possible.
 The hard due date is at 23:59 Eastern on 10/31/2023
 * Presentation requirements:
     * 10 ± 1 minutes long